nathankurt/DT-Synthetic-Convert-Browser-To-HTTP/README.md

                         as well.
 If you have a management zone listed, that will take priority and only include things in that management zone.
 Multiple tags require multiple args added.
-For Example: --include_tag Retail Advisor
+For Example: --include-tag Retail Advisor
-                        --include_tag Retail
+                        --include-tag Retail
   -f FREQUENCY, --frequency FREQUENCY
-                        sets the frequency of the new monitors, if not listed it will just use the same times they had from before. insert number as integer in minutes.
-If value isn't available, it will be rounded up to nearest value -k KEEP_OLD, --keep_old KEEP_OLD
+                        sets the frequency of the new monitors, if not listed it will just use the same times they had from before. insert number as integer in minutes. values available:
+                        5,10,15,30,60,120,180
-                        doesn't disable the old browser monitors so you have two running concurrently
+  -k, --keep_old        doesn't disable the old browser monitors so you have
+                        two running concurrently
-  -d, --delete          Deletes the old browser monitor -m MANAGEMENT_ZONE, --management_zone MANAGEMENT_ZONE
+  --delete              Deletes the old browser monitor -d, --disable         Disables old browser monitors but still keeps them
+                        there
+  --dry_run             Doesn't actually post but does everything else to see
+                        if there would be an error
+  -m MANAGEMENT_ZONE, --management_zone MANAGEMENT_ZONE
                         Management Zone to select, use the --list feature to get the MZ IDs if you don't know them already.
   -a, --all             Selects all browser monitors in the environment, USE
-                        WITH CAUTION will raise exception if it's not listed -s SELECT_MONITOR_ID [SELECT_MONITOR_ID ...], --select_monitor_id SELECT_MONITOR_ID [SELECT_MONITOR_ID ...]
+                        WITH CAUTION will raise exception if it's not with any other filters listed
+  -s SELECT_MONITOR_ID [SELECT_MONITOR_ID ...], --select_monitor_id SELECT_MONITOR_ID [SELECT_MONITOR_ID ...]
                         Gets a single browser monitor and converts that to an HTTP monitor.
 Can add multiple Ids by listing with a